 John 11:17-44: “Jesus Raises Lazarus From the Dead.”
 Jesus proves his power over death and that anyone who believes in him will never die.

-With Jesus at the Cross (Week 3.
-You can use these as Lent meditations)
+With Jesus at the Cross (Week 3: The Passion of Christ.
+These are great as Lent meditations.)

 Luke 24:13-35: “Meeting the Risen Christ.”
 Like the two disciples on the Emmaus Road, when we walk with risen Christ our hearts burn with his love.